Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1004/readme.md

 - **Repository (JobOpeningRepository):** The JobOpeningRepository is an interface that defines the methods for interacting with the database.
 It extends the DomainRepository interface, which provides methods for basic CRUD operations.

+## 6. Demonstration

+To demonstrate this functionality follow the steps below:

+### 6.1.
+Editing working mode of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the working mode attribute to edit.
+5. Select the new working mode.

+### 6.2.
+Editing number of vacancies of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the number of vacancies attribute to edit.
+5. Input the new working mode.

+### 6.3.
+Editing address of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the address attribute to edit.
+5. Input the new address.

+### 6.4.
+Editing description of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the description attribute to edit.
+5. Input the new description.

+### 6.5.
+Editing function of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the function attribute to edit.
+5. Input the new function.

+### 6.6.
+Editing contract type of a job opening

+1. Start the application and log in as a customer manager.
+2. Navigate to the job openings section and select the option to select a edit a Job Opening.
+3. Select the Job Opening.
+4. Select the contract type attribute to edit.
+5. Select the new contract type.